PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

 In addition, \pyepo{} supports parallel computing.
-For \spo{}, \dbb{}, \dpo{}, and \pfyl{}, the computational cost is a major challenge that cannot be ignored, particularly for integer programs.
-Both require solving an optimization problem per instance to obtain the gradient.
+For methods such as \spo{}, \dbb{}, \dpo{}, and \pfyl{}, the computational cost of repeated optimization is the major challenge, especially for integer programs.
+These methods require solving a batch of optimization problems per iteration to obtain the solution and the gradient.
+Parallel computing helps mitigate this issue by distributing the computational load across multiple processors.

-Figure \ref{fig:parallel} shows the average running time per epoch for a mini-batch gradient descent algorithm with a batch size of $32$ as a function of the number of cores.
-The decrease in running time per epoch is sublinear in the number of cores.
-This may be explained by the overhead associated with starting up additional cores, which might dominate computation costs.
-For example, in Figure \ref{fig:parallel}, for the shortest path, the easily solvable polynomial problem, the running time actually increases when the number of cores exceeds $4$, while the more complicated $\mathcal{NP}$-complete problem, TSP, continues to benefit slightly from additional cores.
+Figure \ref{fig:parallel} illustrates the average running time per epoch for a mini-batch gradient descent algorithm with a batch size of $32$, plotted against the number of cores.
+The decrease in running time per epoch is sublinear with respect to the number of cores.
+This may be due to the overhead associated with initializing additional cores, which can dominate computation costs.
+For example, in Figure \ref{fig:parallel}, for the shortest path, the easily solvable polynomial problem, the running time actually increases when the number of cores exceeds $4$.
+In contrast, the more complicated $\mathcal{NP}$-complete problem, TSP, continues to benefit slightly from additional cores.
 Overall, we believe this feature to be crucial for large-scale predict-then-optimize tasks.